Finax Blog

 No, that's not what we agreed upon.
 I mentioned already that your emergency fund is for emergency purposes only, not for things you can foresee, and certainly not to pay for a delivery.

-Don't keep your EUR 500 in your regular account, which you can access with your credit card.
+Don't keep your 500 euros in your regular account, which you can access with your debit card.
 It would always tempt you to spend it on a shopping spree.

 Believe me, if your emergency fund is easily accessible, it will never be safe and you will always have the urge to use it for "non-emergency" purchases.
 Therefore, you need to store your emergency fund so that it is not in plain sight, but available when you need it.